 Glenn Avenue uses all-natural ingredients and environmentally friendly practices for all their products, including soaps, lotions, bath bombs, essential oils, sanitizers, shaving products and more.

-The Candle Lab encourages you to bring in your used jar for $1 off your next candle!
+Penn & Beech encourages you to bring in your used jar for $1 off your next candle pouring experience!

 Easton offers 18 electric car charging stations across four parking locations, as well as an expansive recycling program, energy conservation efforts, runoff water efficiencies and more.

-Leafy is a local, eco-friendly toilet paper brand that took off at the beginning COVID-19.
-The subscription-based product is made of 100% bamboo and is biodegradable.
+Leafy is a local, eco-friendly toilet paper brand that took off at the beginning the pandemic.
+This subscription-based concept is made of 100% bamboo and is biodegradable.

 KumaVida is an eclectic women’s wear brand with handcrafted, artisan items made in smaller quantities, using sustainable products and recycled materials.